Phoenix swelters above 110F for entire month of July as wildfires erupt in California

 More than 46 million people in the US were under heat advisories and alerts on Monday with warnings of excessive temperatures in parts of Texas, Mississippi, Arkansas, Kansas and Louisiana.

+That number could double this week as the National Weather Service (NWS) warned that more than 100 million people in central and southern areas may experience “dangerous” heat indexes, the “real-feel” of temperatures, of 105F (40C) or above.

+There will be little opportunity to cool off as temperatures won’t drop much overnight and several nightime heat records could be broken, NWS warned.

 In California, the high temperatures have played a role in recent wildfire outbreaks.
-A massive fire was raging out of control in the Mojave National Preserve on Sunday, worsened by strong winds.
+A massive fire was raging out of control in a remote canyon of the Mojave National Preserve on Sunday, worsened by erratic wind patterns.

+The York Fire had crossed the state line from California into Nevada on Sunday and sent smoke further east into the Las Vegas Valley.

+To the southwest, the Bonny Fire was holding steady at around 3.4 square miles in the rugged hills of Riverside County, as more than 1,300 people were ordered to evacuate from their homes.

 Join our commenting forum